Gavin Coombes: Munster

 Coombes started in Munster's historic 28–14 win against a South Africa XV in Páirc Uí Chaoimh on 10 November 2022.
 He scored a hat-trick of tries and earned the player of the match award in Munster's 58–3 home win against Welsh side Ospreys in round 14 of the 2022–23 United Rugby Championship on 17 February 2023.
+For his performances during the 2022–23 season, Coombes was selected in the United Rugby Championship's Elite XV.
+He started in Munster's 19–14 win against the Stormers in the final of the 2022–23 United Rugby Championship on 27 May 2023.

 Ireland

 Coombes represented Ireland U20s during the 2017 Six Nations Under 20s Championship and 2017 World Rugby Under 20 Championship.
 After Caelan Doris was ruled out of Ireland's opening 2021 Six Nations away to Wales due to injury, Coombes received his first senior international call up to the Ireland squad as Doris' replacement.
 Coombes made his senior competitive debut for Ireland as a replacement in their mid-year test against Japan on 3 July 2021, coming on for provincial teammate Peter O'Mahony in the 70th minute of Ireland's 39–31 win, and he made his first start for Ireland one week later in their test against the United States, also scoring his first try for Ireland in their 71–10 win.

 Coombes was selected in the squad for the 2022 Ireland rugby union tour of New Zealand, and started in the uncapped match against the Māori All Blacks on 29 June, scoring a try in Ireland's 32–17 defeat, before also starting in the second uncapped match against the Māori All Blacks on 12 July, scoring a try in Ireland's 30–24 win.
 Coombes started in Ireland A's 47–19 defeat against an All Blacks XV on 4 November 2022.
+He was selected in Ireland's 42-man training squad for the 2023 Rugby World Cup warm-up matches, but was released without making a match appearance.

+In February 2025, with Ireland captain Caelan Doris a doubt for the upcoming fixture against Wales Coombes was called into the senior training squad mid-way through the 2025 Six Nations.